ReactiveSets/toubkal/README.md

 networks

 We also want to keep **good performances at scale**.
-Most frameworks either do-not-scale or scale with much lower per-server performances further increasing the need for cash while increasing environemental footprints.
+Most frameworks either do-not-scale or scale with lower per-server performances further increasing the need for cash while increasing environemental footprints.

-The bottom-line is that we want to be in better business faster, with less cash, and a lower environemental footprint that current technologies allow.

 Toubkal addresses all of these issues thanks to its unique **Subscribe / Push** reactive dataflow model that works accross web browsers and nodejs servers, as well as